terminusdb/terminusdb-tutorials/getting_started/python-client/lesson_4.md

 ## Linking a new document to an old document

 Now let's work on our new recruit.
 First we need to get the schema objects.
-Instead of importing it form `schema.py` like we did in [lesson 3](lesson_3.md), since we have them all the the `data_schema`, we will get them out from there:
+Instead of importing it from `schema.py` like we did in [lesson 3](lesson_3.md), as the objects are already in the `data_schema`, we will get them out from there:

 ```python
 Employee = data_schema.object.get('Employee')